openshift/machine-config-operator/docs/MachineConfiguration.md

 **Note:** The RT kernel lowers throughput (performance) in return for improved worst-case latency bounds.
 This feature is intended only for use cases that require consistent low latency.
 For more information, see the [Linux Foundation wiki](https://wiki.linuxfoundation.org/realtime/start) and the [RHEL RT portal](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_for_real_time/8/).

 ### RHCOS Extensions
 RHCOS is a minimal OCP focused OS which provides capabilities common across all the platforms.
 With extensions support, OCP 4.6 and onward users can enable a limited set of additional functionality on the RHCOS nodes.
 In OCP 4.6 the supported extensions is `usbguard`.
+In OCP 4.8 the supported extensions are `usbguard` and `qemu-kiwi`.

 Extensions can be installed by creating a MachineConfig object.
 Extensions can be enabled as both day1 and day2.
 Check [installer guide](https://github.com/openshift/installer/blob/master/docs/user/customization.md#Enabling-RHCOS-Extensions) to enable extensions during cluster install.